ParkWithEase/parkeasy/docs/ProjectProposal.md

 - **User Story 1:** As a booker, I want to see the locations of all available parking spots on a map so I can easily compare their distances from my destination.
 - **User Story 2:** As a booker, I want to get directions to the parking spot I booked so I can easily navigate there.
 ### Core Feature 6: Bidding
-- **User Story 1:** As a seller, I want to offer my high demand parking spots in the form of an auction instead of fixed pricing to maximize my profits.
+- **User Story 1:** As a seller, I want to offer my high-demand parking spots in the form of an auction instead of fixed pricing to maximize my profits.
 - **User Story 2:** As a booker, I want to place a bid on parking spots offered as an auction because I am willing to compete with others for a convenient location.
 - **User Story 3:** As a booker, I want to be able to automatically bid up on certain parking spot auctions so I don’t have to keep coming back and checking the auction.
 ### Non-functional Feature:
 1. Web application must be responsive.
-2. Server can handle 20 concurrent users at 200 request per minute.
+2. Server can handle 20 concurrent users at 200 requests per minute.
 ## Acceptance Criteria
 See our [Acceptance Criteria](/docs/AcceptanceCriteria.md) for each user story.
 ## Architecture
 We have adopted a n-tier architecture for its simplicity and effective layer decoupling.
 Given the nature of our application, we believe offering a mobile solution is essential, which is why we have chosen to develop an Android and a web-based frontend.
 Link to our [Architecture Diagram](/docs/Architecture.pdf).

 ### Technologies
-We wanted to explore something new and different, so we chose a tech stack that we have not worked previously with.
+We wanted to explore something new and different, so we chose a tech stack that we had not worked previously with.

 #### Front End
  * **Android**: For the Android frontend, we opted for Kotlin and Jetpack Compose due to their native support.